 We try to transfer no more than one embryo in patients younger than 35 or if the embryo quality is good at an older age or if the embryo is proven to have normal chromosomes by PGT.
 This will be discussed with you before the IVF cycle and right before the embryo transfer.
 I will make a recommendation- you have the veto power.
-In most cases, we have no problems transferring less embryos than recommended, even one, than transferring more than what we initially recommend.
+In most cases, we have no problems transferring less embryos than recommended, even one, rather than transferring more than what we initially recommend.
 Remember- multiple births may be a tremendous challenge, primarily due to prematurity!

 Birth defects? chromosomal abnormalities?

 Usually slightly higher than in non-IVF conceptions, especially in cases with severe male factor, which may be caused by a genetic defect that may be transmitted to the children.